syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts/Chart-Series.md

 documentation: UG
 ---

-# Series
+# Chart Series

 In a chart, a **series** represents a set of related data points, often depicted using lines, bars, or markers to show data trends or comparisons.
-Using Syncfusion [.NET Core PowerPoint (Presentation)](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) library you can customize the **series** in the chart.
+Using Presentation, you can **customize the series in the chart**.

 ## Set the Series Name